 So I did what any research hound does – I pulled up Google and went on a hunt.
 And I came up with… practically nothing?
 No easy solution I could just buy and use OOTB?
 Hrumph.
 Well, there goes lazy plan #1.
 This quest for simplicity just wasn’t going to be that simple – I had to do something else.

 It took me about a week to conceptualize, prototype, test, and finalize The Grid Tool.
 It’s geeky, practical, affordable, portable, easy-to-use, and a huge time saver – especially for those of us who like to have beautiful-looking straight and evenly-spaced rows and/or columns.

-The tool itself is about the size of a bookmark (7 1/2” x 1 13/16”).
-It’s available in several sizes, including A5 size (approximately 5 inches wide by 8 inches tall).
-And I specially designed the first version to work in journals, planners, organizers, or notebooks with blank, 5mm square grid or 5mm dot grid pages.
+The tool itself is about the size of a bookmark (7 1/2” x 1 13/16”) and uses the common 5mm grid measurement.
+It can be used in A5 size (approximately 5 inches wide by 8 inches tall) journals, planners, organizers or notebooks with blank, 5mm square grid or 5mm dot grid pages.

 Anyone can use it to easily make 2-9 (or more!) evenly-spaced rows or columns.
 You can also use it to mix and match different sizes by dividing the page into quarters, fifths, sixths, sevenths, or more – the sections drawn out on it make it easy to visualize how you can fit them together.

 Once I built my prototype, I put it to work creating the layouts I use most often along with a few layouts I’ve envied.